Events

 JavaScript Events

-When creating new Wisej components and widgets, or integrating existing jQuery or other third-party JavaScript widgets, you will most likely need to fire an event from JavaScript running in the browser back to the server and handle it as any other .NET event.
+When creating new Wisej.NET components and widgets, or integrating existing jQuery or other third-party JavaScript widgets, you will most likely need to fire an event from JavaScript running in the browser back to the server and handle it as any other .NET event.

 /**